bazelbuild/bazel/site/docs/skylark/aspects.md

 ```

 If a rule specifies an aspect on its attributes, the values of that attribute
-will be replaced by the result of aspect application to them (similiar to
+will be replaced by the result of aspect application to them (similar to
 what happens during aspect propagation).
-Thus implementaion of
+Thus implementation of
 `metal_proto_library` will have access to `metal_proto` providers
 on the target objects representing its `proto_deps` attribute values.